EdgeTX/themes/README.md

 - themefile1.png (first screenshot, of the main screen with some common widgets selected)
 - themefile2.png (second screenshot, of model selection screen with at least two models present)
 - themefile3.png (third screenshot, of the channel monitor)

+Images should all be in PNG format, and 225 x 128 pixels in size.

+Please refer to the `example` folder for an example of the expected layout.

+Please refer to TODO documentation for more information on the theme specification.